ICT-ANS/StarLight.github.io/docs/Bug Summary.md

     - Add a plugin that recognizes the above operations and generate, please refer to "YOLOv5-Quantization Issue Log" for details.

 2. ONNX cannot be opened:
-- Cause: The problem lies in the fact that the network structure is too large and too complicated.
+* Problem: The problem lies in the fact that the network structure is too large and too complicated.
-- Solution: Extract the problematic part of the network separately as a new network, and it can be opened in ONNX.
+* Solution: Extract the problematic part of the network separately as a new network, and it can be opened in ONNX.

 3. Quantization error of 3D deconvolution。
 ![img](../assets/images-bugs/starlight_bugs_20230329115936975.png)